SindreSB/FindYourCandy/robot-arm/README.md

 ## Note
 This software is designed to work with Python2.7 under following conditions:
 - This software depends on the following libraries:
- - OpenCV3.2 (need to be compiled from source.)
+  - OpenCV3.2 (need to be compiled from source)
     - Refer to [setup/README.md](../setup/README.md) for installation.
 - Environment variables
     ```
     export FLASK_ENV='prd'   # choices are 'prd', 'stg' or 'dev'